TutlaMC/tutla-assistant/README.md

   Python Libraries:
 - discord.py-self
 - wikipedia
-- freegpt
 - BeautifulSoup
 - pillow

 **YOU DO NOT NEED DISCORD INSTALLED, IT USES DISCORD's API TO SEND AND GET REQUESTS**

 To install this you will first install Python 3.8+ with it in the environment variables.
 After that you may want to install each of the libraries as follows:
-`pip install discord.py-self wikipedia freegpt beautifulsoup4 pillow`
+`pip install discord.py-self wikipedia beautifulsoup4 pillow`

 Once successfully installing the libraries you would want to make some changes in the file as it has many advertisements to our Discord and more which have been listed in the notice above.